 Durability Compared to Other Blast Media

 The unique casting process used to produce both Cast Aluminum Shot and Cast Zinc Shot results in high durability, long-lasting products proven to outlast alternatives.
-Compare both Transmet Cast Shot products to Cast Stainless Steel, Zinc Cut Wire, and Cast Steel Shot (Plastic Media, Glass Bead, Aluminum Oxide, etc. do not show up on this large of a scale):
+Compare both Transmet Cast Shot products to Cast Stainless Steel, Zinc Cut Wire, and Cast Steel Shot.

 Shot Blasting Machine Wear

 Transmet Blast Media significantly reduces damage and wear on high-wear internal components like the impeller, control cage, wheel liners, blast wheel and blades.
 Cabinet wear as a whole is virtually eliminated.